yawgmoth/HanabiData/README.md

 ## Contributors

-The Hanabi AIs and browser-based UI were implemented by Markus Eger, under the supervison of Dr. Chris Martens in the Principles of Expressive Machines Lab at North Carolina State University.
+The Hanabi AIs and browser-based UI were implemented by Markus Eger, under the supervision of Dr. Chris Martens in the Principles of Expressive Machines Lab at North Carolina State University.
 Learn more about our lab on [our website](https://sites.google.com/ncsu.edu/poem/)

 ## License

 This work is licensed under a Creative Commons Attribution 4.0 International License.
-For more information refer to [the license file](LICENSE) and [https://creativecommons.org/licenses/by/4.0/]
+For more information refer to [the license file](LICENSE) and [Creative Commons](https://creativecommons.org/licenses/by/4.0/)